PierreGallet/Messenger/README.md

 # Messenger Bot

-This is a implementation of a bot for messenger, using a webhook that listen to POST event on a facebook page (ie : when a user send a message to that page), alert a node.js server that use facebook send API to send back the appropriate answer, that will of course be powered by some mystic pythonic algorithms.
+This is a implementation of a bot for messenger.
+It uses a webhook that listen to POST event on a facebook page (ie : when a user send a message to that page), and alert a node.js server.
+The server then use facebook send API to send back the appropriate answer, that will of course be powered by some mystic pythonic algorithms.

 ## Getting Started
 Frist things first, you should have a look at this page, carefully craft by facebook devs : https://developers.facebook.com/docs/messenger-platform/quickstart